nossidge/poefy/README.md

 by [Paul Thompson](https://tilde.town/~nossidge) - nossidge@gmail.com

-Create rhyming poems from an input text file, by generating and querying a SQLite database that describes each line.
+Create rhyming poems from an input text file, by generating and querying a SQLite or PostgreSQL database that describes each line.

 Poems are created using a template to select lines from the database, according to closing rhyme, syllable count, and regex matching.